Umer-Aziz/paypal-smart-buttons/README.md

-#### Custom paypal smart button integration on shopify cart page instead of checkout page
+## Custom paypal smart button integration on shopify Refresh Theme cart page instead of checkout page

 ### Step 1 - Go to the theme page click on edit code